WeitzGroup/ArbitriumLysisLysogeny/all files/README.md

 Figures:

 Run file named 'plot_all.m' to generate all figures in paper - no changes needed to file (all relevant data to generate figures is already included in repo as .mat files).
+Please put the data files in the same location as the code to generate figures.

 Figure 2:
 Temperate phage-bacteria infection dynamics for different fixed probabilities of lysogeny (P= 0, P= 0.5 or P= 1 wherePis the probability of lysogeny) for 48 hours with an MOI of 0.01.